FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 1.
 Cymbal Direct is working with Cymbal Retail, a separate, autonomous division of Cymbal with different staff, networking teams, and data center.
 Cymbal Direct and Cymbal Retail are not in the same Google Cloud organization.
 Cymbal Retail needs access to Cymbal Direct’s web application for making bulk orders, but the application will not be available on the public internet.
 You want to ensure that Cymbal Retail has access to your application with low latency.
 You also want to avoid egress network charges if possible.
 What should you do?

-**Verify that the subnet range Cymbal Retail is using doesn’t overlap with Cymbal Direct’s subnet range, and then enable VPC Network Peering for the project.**
+**-Verify that the subnet range Cymbal Retail is using doesn’t overlap with Cymbal Direct’s subnet range, and then enable VPC Network Peering for the project.**
 (Correct!
 VPC Peering allows for shared networking between organizations.)

-Specify Cymbal Direct’s project as the Shared VPC host project, and then configure Cymbal Retail’s project as a service project.
+-Specify Cymbal Direct’s project as the Shared VPC host project, and then configure Cymbal Retail’s project as a service project.

-If Cymbal Retail does not have access to a Google Cloud data center, use Carrier Peering to connect the two networks.
+-If Cymbal Retail does not have access to a Google Cloud data center, use Carrier Peering to connect the two networks.

-Verify that the subnet Cymbal Retail is using has the same IP address range with Cymbal Direct’s subnet range, and then enable VPC Network Peering for the project.
+-Verify that the subnet Cymbal Retail is using has the same IP address range with Cymbal Direct’s subnet range, and then enable VPC Network Peering for the project.

 2.
 You are working with a client who is using Google Kubernetes Engine (GKE) to migrate applications from a virtual machine–based environment to a microservices-based architecture.
 Your client has a complex legacy application that stores a significant amount of data on the file system of its VM.
 You do not want to re-write the application to use an external service to store the file system data.
 What should you do?